Carlosdvp/hr-management-app/Readme.md

 17. Add Delete button to use the delete user endpoint
     - each user should have a checkbox
     - you need to supply an email in the params to delete a user
-    - for now it is possible to delete only one user at a time
+    - now we an delete one user or multiple users
+    - User Table is refreshed each time a suer is deleted to display the updated list of users
+    - user is also delete from the database and removed from the users store

+18.